-- Eight-Five (85) points to a project that is located within a one-half (1/2) mile radius of a passenger boarding and alighting location of a planned or existing transit rail stop or station; - Eight-Two (82) points to a project located within a one-half (1/2) mile radius of two separate bus lines, where passengers can transfer from one line to another; - Eight-One (81) points to a project located in an area defined as rural by DHCD or USDA and located within a one (1) mile radius of a passenger boarding and alighting location of a planned or existing bus or transit rail stop or station; - One (1) points to a project that is family housing in a Community of Opportunity and located within a one (1) mile radius of a passenger boarding and alighting location of a planned or existing bus or transit rail stop or station; - Eight (8) points to a project that is family housing in a Community of Opportunity and meets either of the following criteria: - a) located within a two (2) mile radius of a passenger boarding and alighting location of a planned or existing bus or transit rail stop or station; or - b) augments the minimum threshold tenant services by providing (or arranging for the provision of) alternate forms of free or subsidized transportation services and assistance for residents of the project beginning no later than 8:00 am and ending no earlier than 6:00 pm, Monday through Friday (such as on-demand paratransit, vans, microtransit, taxi, "Uber" or "Lyft" service, "Zip Car" or other car sharing services, or car purchase programs such as "Vehicles for Change" and "Wheels for Work", but any chosen services must be available to all residents and not restricted to service for the elderly or disabled);
+• Five (5) points to a project that is located within a one-half (1/2) mile radius of a passenger boarding and alighting location of a planned or existing transit rail stop or station;

-- Four One (41) points to a project served by Demand Responsive Transit (DRT) that is accessible (i.e. available to all people with disabilities including those who use a mobility device and/or service animal).
+- Two (2) points to a project located within a one-half (1/2) mile radius of two separate bus lines, where passengers can transfer from one line to another; - One (1) point to a project located in an area defined as rural by DHCD or USDA and located within a one (1) mile radius of a passenger boarding and alighting location of a planned or existing bus or transit rail stop or station; - One (1) point to a project that is family housing in a Community of Opportunity and located within a one (1) mile radius of a passenger boarding and alighting location of a planned or existing bus or transit rail stop or station; - One (1) point to a project served by Demand Responsive Transit (DRT) that is accessible (i.e. available to all people with disabilities including those who use a mobility device and/or service animal).
 The project is served by a DRT service beginning no later than 8:00 am and ending no earlier than 6:00 pm, Monday through Friday.
 DRT must be available to all residents and not restricted to service for the elderly or disabled.
-DRT service funded solely by the project is acceptable for points in this category; - Four (4) points to a project offering car sharing.
-The project is located within 1⁄4 mile of a car sharing vehicle (i.e. "Zip Car" or other car sharing services), or is proposing a car sharing service on site; or - Points will be allocated to a project located in a transit-proximate development that promotes walkability and/or bike-friendly land use with easy access to mass transit and retail store locations based on its WALK Score (www.walkscore.com).
+DRT service funded solely by the project is acceptable for points in this category; - Points will be allocated to a project located in a transit-proximate development that promotes walkability and/or bike-friendly land use with easy access to mass transit and retail store locations based on its WALK Score (www.walkscore.com).

 WALK Score Range Points Allocated

-50-59 2 0.5
+50-59 0.5

-60-69 4 1
+60-69 1

-70-79 6 1.5
+70-79 1.5

-80 and Above 8 2
+80 and Above 2